Reference architectures

 GitLab package (Omnibus)

-Below is a list of Linux package based architectures:
+The following is the list of Linux package based reference architectures:

 Cloud native hybrid